-WHAT YOU NEED TO KNOW ABOUT CHANGING OUT HEATING AND AC EQUIPMENT IN CALIFORNIA
+WHAT YOU NEED TO KNOW ABOUT CALIFORNIA REQUIREMENTS FOR HVAC INSTALLATIONS

 According to the Department of Energy the heating and air conditioning is responsible about 40-45% of a typical residential energy bill.
 Normally when we think of heating and air conditioning efficiency we think only about the equipment and the age of the equipment.

 There is another component that is larger than the equipment itself and it is often overlooked and that is a duct system that transports the conditioned air.
 The problem is a lack of insulation, or leaky ductwork that ends up allowing the conditioned air into non-conditioned spaces (such as a crawlspace, attic, garage or basement).

 This is important because a leaky system can reduce your climate control systems efficiency by 20-30%.
 As a result the state of California understands the energy waste and the importance of sealed ductwork and that is why Title 24 came about.

 As of July 1, 2014 things changed in California.

 California now requires duct pressure testing for all California climate zones under the 2013 Title 24.
 The 2013 Title 24 rules are not simple guidelines to understand and be compliant with, however Cold Craft, Inc. has attended classes, read articles and been in meetings reviewing these standards to support our customers.

 Title 24 is the minimum efficiency standards, set by the California Energy Commission.
 When you wish to replace a gas furnace, evaporator coil, or A/C condensing unit – the city or county building department issuing your permit will require duct pressure testing in all Climate zones.
 What this test does is determine the amount of pressure leaks in the ductwork.
 If the amount is excessive according to the standards then the ductwork must be examined and repaired to be able to pass the permit inspection.